furukawaken/furukawaken.github.io/_pages/about.md

 ---
 # Ken FURUKAWA
 Assistant Professor
-Faculty of Science, Academic Assembly, University of Toyama,
+Faculty of Science, Academic Assembly, University of Toyama

 ## Research Interests
 - Analysis of PDEs arising in fluid dynamics and diffusion phenomena